 “The push is commendable and will strengthen the sector, and are in alignment with the goals of the National Logistics Policy (NLP),” opines, Swarup Bose, founder & CEO of Celcius Logistics.

-“The infra projects are all massive steps in enabling the logistics sector, says, Varun Gada, director, LP Logiscience - A Liladhar Pasoo Company.
-“For players like us, who are looking at growth into tier 3 and 4 regions, this infrastructure push will be instrumental in creating cost-effective supply chains as well as drive overall market growth.”
+Varun Gada, director of the LogiScience logistic division of Liladhar Pasoo.
+“For players like us, who are looking at growth into tier 3 and 4 regions, this infrastructure push will be instrumental in creating cost-effective supply chains as well as drive overall market growth."

 Infrastructure and investment was one of the seven priorities listed by the budget and the capital investment outlay increased steeply for the third year in a row by 33 percent to ₹10 lakh crore, which would be 3.3 percent of GDP.

-Dr A Sakthivel, president, Federation of Indian Export Organisations (FIEO) said “These initiatives will have a spin-off effect on the economy and employment.”
+Dr A Sakthivel, president, FIEO: “These initiatives will have a spin-off effect on the economy and employment.”

 “The drive to invest in and expand infrastructure is also intended to have a multiplier impact on job creation, resulting in increased employment potential and business opportunities in India's supply chain and logistics industries,” says, Lalit Das, founder 3SC Solutions.

 Md Imthiaz, Raaho appreciates the government's efforts to simplify taxes, reduce compliance and create the Infrastructure Finance Secretariat.
 “These measures will encourage private investment in important areas like railways and roads, and have a positive impact on the economy and job creation.”